PowerDNS/pdns/pdns/dnsdistdist/docs/security-advisories/powerdns-advisory-for-dnsdist-2026-04.rst

 `https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator?vector=AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:L`__

 The remedy is: upgrade to a patched version, or prevent network access to the internal webserver.
-In general for defense in depth reasons we recommend making the internal web server only accessible to trusted clients.
+In general for defense in-depth reasons we recommend making the internal web server only accessible to trusted clients.

 We would like to thank Vitaly Simonovich for bringing this issue to our attention.